wszlong/transformer/README.md

 Hao to use?
 ---

-* Preprosessing

-./datagen.sh

-* Training

-./train.sh
+* Preprosessing; prepare the parallel data (token, bpe, vocab, and so on), run ./datagen.sh

+* Training; modify the model params, and run ./train.sh

-* inference
+* inference run the command to decode: ./test.sh

-./test.sh

 Contact
 ---